Nick Greiner: Subsequent career

-In 1994 Greiner was made a Companion of the Order of Australia "for (his) service to public sector reform and management and to the community."
+In 1994, Greiner was made a Companion of the Order of Australia "for (his) service to public sector reform and management and to the community."
 In 2001, he received the Centenary Medal.

+In the few years after leaving state politics, Greiner had been touted for a tilt at federal politics including the prospect of replacing Alexander Downer as federal Liberal leader and becoming prime minister by leading the Coalition to victory at the 1996 federal election but none of this eventuated.
 He went on to hold directorships with many Australian public companies.
-Greiner was chairman of the board of WD&HO Wills and then British American Tobacco Australia for the period 1996 to 2004.
+Greiner was chairman of the board of WD & HO Wills and then British American Tobacco Australia for the period 1996 to 2004.
 In 2011, he was Chairman of Bradken, Citigroup Australia, The Nuance Group, QBE Lenders' Mortgage Insurance, Blue Star Print Group and Playup; and Deputy Chairman of CHAMP Private Equity.
 In May 2011, Greiner was appointed as Chairman of Infrastructure NSW by the O'Farrell government.
 He also served as Chairman of the European Australian Business Council.

 As of 2021, his website listed him as having held positions, mostly as chairman or deputy chairman, with: